 I put posters up on the walls with some ideas to get them started (here’s a set of posters you could use for inspiration) but then encouraged them to be creative, use their imagination, and build the car any way that they want to.

-Straps: The first thing to decide on: does the child want to just sit in their box car, or would they like to be able to wear it like a costume and walk around in it?
+The first thing to decide on: does the child want to just sit in their box car?
+(If so, skip this step and move to the next.)
+Or would they like to be able to wear it like a costume and walk around in it?

 Here’s how to make this “car costume”: